filecoin-project/specs/src/algorithms/porep/stacked_drg_circuit.md

-# Stacked DRG: Offline PoRep Circuit Spec
+## Stacked DRG: Offline PoRep Circuit Spec

-Stacked DRG PoRep is the Proof of Replication used in Filecoin.
-The prover encodes the original data into a replica and commits to it.
-An offline PoRep proves that the commitment to the replica is a valid commitment of the encoded original data.

-Stacked DRG PoRep has been presented by [Ben Fisch at EUROCRYPT19](https://eprint.iacr.org/2018/702.pdf).

-#### Stacked DRG PoRep Overview
+### Stacked DRG Overview

 Stacked DRG PoRep is based on layering DRG graphs `LAYERS` times.
-The data represented in each DRG layer is the data encoded in the previous layer.
-The final layer is the replica (which in Filecoin terms is the sealed sector).
+The data represented in each DRG layer is a labeling based on previously labeled nodes.
+The final labeled layer is the SDR key, and the 'final layer' of replication the replica, an encoding of the original data using the generated key.

-- `ReplicaId` is a unique replica identifier (see the Filecoin Proofs spec for details)
+- `ReplicaId` is a unique replica identifier (see the Filecoin Proofs spec for details).
-- `CommD` is the Merkle Tree root hash of the input data to the first layer
+- `CommD` is the Merkle tree root hash of the input data to the first layer.
+- `CommC` is the Merkle tree root hash of the SDR column commitments.
-- `CommR[l]` is the Merkle Tree hash of the output of the DRG encoding at each layer `l`
+- `CommRLast` is the Merkle tree root hash of the replica.
-- `CommRStar` is the hash of the concatenation of the `ReplicaId` and all the `CommR`s.
+- `CommR` is the on-chain commitment to the replica, dervied as the hash of the concatenation of `CommC` and `CommRLast`.

 The (offline) proof size in the ZigZag is too large for blockchain usage (~3MB).
-We use SNARKs to generate a proof of knowledge of a correct ZigZag proof.
+We use SNARKs to generate a proof of knowledge of a correct SDR proof.
 In other words, we implement the ZigZag proof verification algorithm in an arithmetic circuit and use SNARKs to prove that it was evaluated correctly.

 This circuit proves that given a Merkle root `CommD`, `CommRLast`, and `commRStar`, that the prover knew the correct replicated data at each layer.

-#### Spec notation
+### Spec notation

 - **Fr**: Field element of BLS12-381
 - **UInt**: Unsigned integer
 - **{0..x}**: From `0` (included) to `x` (not included) (e.g. `[0,x)` )
 - **Check**:
   - If there is an equality, create a constraint
   - otherwise, execute the function
 - **Inclusion path**: Binary representation of the Merkle tree path that must be proven packed into a single `Fr` element.

-## Offline PoRep circuit
+# Offline PoRep circuit

-#### Public Parameters
+## Public Parameters

 *Parameters that are embeded in the circuits or used to generate the circuit*